Renault Revs Up Profitability In 2024 - UrduPoint

 Without the sale of Nissan shares, profit would have come in at 2.8 billion euros, a 21 percent increase on 2023.

+"I think I can say... we found our magic potion, like in Asterix and Obelix," he added.

+That magic potion is Renault's new line up of vehicles -- it launched 10 models in 2024 -- including new versions of the Scenic and Dacia Duster.
+It has launched a total of 22 vehicles in the past three years.

-"This excellent performance is the result of our product offensive and cost cutting," chief financial officer Thierry Pieton told journalists.
+Chief financial officer Thierry Pieton told journalists that automaker's "excellent performance is the result of our product offensive and cost cutting."

 "Renault Group has never been so strong and benefited from such solid fundamentals," he added.

-Chief executive Luca de Meo praised the "in-depth transformation of the company".

-The company's shares slid 1.5 percent in morning trading on the Paris stock exchange.

-Renault's new line up of vehicles -- it launched 10 models in 2024 -- accounted for 24 percent of sales in the final quarter of 2024, which is a good indication for the start of 2025, said Pieton.
+New vehicles accounted for 24 percent of sales in the final quarter of 2024, which is a good indication for the start of 2025, said Pieton.

 Recent Stories